additional commentary by Timothy Horrigan; April 30, 2012

 The most complete video is in 3 parts by someone known to me only as "fremontr"

-BikerBillNH's video is slightly better, but he showed up late:
+BikerBillNH's video is significantly better, but he showed up late:

 Only 5 petitions were filed for the 2009 session, perhaps because the deadline for filing bills and resolutions came before anyone knew what the Rules Committee would decide.
 A lot more petitions were filed in the fall of 2009 for the 2010 session.